STechBD/WP-Next/README.md

 **WP-Next** (aka **Wordpress-Next**) is a WordPress-backed simple and beautiful blog frontend using Next.js developed by **[S Technologies](https://www.stechbd.net)**.
 It is a fully responsive blog frontend that is easy to customize and use.
-It is built with Next.js, Tailwind CSS, and WordPress.
+It is built with Next.js and Tailwind CSS by using WordPress REST API.

 ## Table of Contents